 Students who have achieved a high scholastic standing or who have carried out creative research of high quality may be recommended to the faculty for graduation with honor by the Undergraduate Academic Standards and Honors Committee.
-The Committee shall consider for graduation with honor those students who have achieved an overall grade-point average of 3.5 and others who, on the basis of exceptional creativity, have been recommended to the Committee by a faculty member or by a division of the Institute.
+The Committee shall consider for graduation with honor those students who have achieved an overall grade-point average of 3.5 and others who, on the basis of exceptional creativity, have been recommended to the Committee by a faculty member or by a division or option of the Institute.

 Excess of or Fewer Than Normal Units (Overloads and Underloads) An overload is defined as registration for more than 54 units by an upperclassman or more than 51 units by a freshman.
+Classroom and laboratory courses are to be limited to 45 units for freshmen and the remaining six units should be used for frontier ("pizza") courses, PE, PA, or research.
 An underload is registration for fewer than 36 units.
 A student who wishes to carry an overload in any term must obtain the approval of his or her adviser and of the dean or associate dean of students.
 Petitions for overloads will not be accepted later than the last day for adding classes in any term.